legend80s/tinify-client/README.md

 More parameters:

 - output: the final compressed img file location.
 - max-count: Set the max compressing times other than the default 15.
 - version: Show the version.
 - verbose: Show more information about each compressing turn.
+- no-base64: Not output the base64 of the compressed image. base64 encoded by default;

 ---